Simonbolsen/P8/README.md

 - CL: Ray experiments
 - BEST: Embeddings extraction

 Running CL experiments will create a directory at `~\ray_results\` with results.
+You may need to modify the requested CPU and GPU requirements for each experiment.
 When running tasks labelled as BEST, embeddings will be saved in the `.\embeddingData\` directory.
 Be warned that embedding data may require ~30GB of space per run.

 # Extract data and plots
 1. Create the folder `.\plots\plotData\`